One of North Iceland's beautiful waterfalls.

 If you're not much of a hiker, you can take an exhilarating snowmobile ride over glaciers instead.
 You'll need a valid driver’s license to operate a snowmobile, but guests as young as six can join as a passenger.
 This experience mixes sightseeing with adrenaline and can be experienced on many of Iceland's glaciers.

-Taking a snowmobile tour on Vatnajokull glacier is great for thrill-seekers in Southeast Iceland, but those based in Reykjavik might find it easier to take a snowmobile excursion to Langjokull glacier with transfer from Reykjavik, as it's much closer to the city.
+Taking a snowmobile tour on Vatnajokull glacier is great for thrill-seekers in Southeast Iceland, but those based in Reykjavik might find it easier to take a Golden Circle and snowmobile excursion to Langjokull glacier with a transfer from Reykjavik, as it's much closer to the city.

-One of the chambers inside LangjökullPhoto from Exhilarating 2.5 Hour Into the Glacier Ice Tunnel Tour of Langjokull
+One of the chambers inside LangjökullPhoto from Into the Glacier Ice Tunnel Tour in Langjokull from Base Camp

 If you're planning to tour Langjokull glacier, it might also be worth combining the snowmobile tour with a visit to the glacier’s ice tunnels, which were specifically carved out to facilitate tours.
 You can also visit the Langjokull glacier and experience the ice caves with a monster truck.